stephenh/tessell/docs/motivation.md

 Motivation
 ==========

-gwt-mpv has two primary motivations:
+Tessell has two primary motivations:

 1. Provide an MVP architecture with as little view boilerplate as possible
 2. Provide rich models/data binding to have as little inner-class boilerplate as possible